Amdrija/ruby-chess/README.md

     ruby lib/game.rb
 in terminal.

+## Repl.it
+There is an online version as well.
+It is hosted on Repl.it on this [link](https://repl.it/@Amdrija/RubyChess), however, the chessboard isn't even because of the limitation of printing unicode characters in Repl.it console.
+To fix this you could try modifying the CSS properties in your browsers developer tools, but I still haven't found settings that could help with this.
 ## Features
 You play by typing in the field of the chess piece you want to move and where you want to move it.
 I am yet to implement game save and game load feature and the en_passant move.